xelarion/verifier/README.md

 # verifier

-Golang JWT token verifier with storage(default Redis)
+Golang JWT token verifier with storage

+You can use [github.com/xandercheung/verifier-redis-storage](https://github.com/xandercheung/verifier-redis-storage) as token storage, or create new storage to implement `TokenStorage` interface

 ## Usage